IEEE-VIT/recruitment-2020-web/README.md

 ## Project Description

-The entire frontend was built in React.js
+The entire frontend was built in React.js and the backend was built in Django-REST framework.
 There were two website which were built:
 1. ### External
     This consisted of the website where a candidate would fill in his details such as their name, registration number, etc.